githubninpoka/RickMortyTest/README.md

 - add EF and delete/store the data when the console program runs [Trevoir .Net - 3/11 etc]
 - added a simple MVC app with scaffolding. [freewheeled loosely related to a course Trevoir .Net - 9/100]
 - added an action/view for selected planet [Frank Liu's course on MVC ]

-ToDo: a caching mechanisme for the MVC -> I could use some pointers
-ToDo: the header from-database -> I could use some pointers
-ToDo: a unit test project with a test -> I've only touched upon unit testing a bit so I can't really progress here

 What I learnt:
 - projects cannot cyclically reference eachother (it needed to click in my head)